davidmerrick/coolestguyinoregon.com/README.md

 Deploy the `etc/website.yaml` CloudFormation template, with your desired bucket name and certificate ARN as input.
 Manually point your Route 53 hosted zone at the CloudFront distribution.

+# Todo
+- Add Route53 config to CloudFormation template
+- Make bucket private, only allow access from CloudFront
+- Add CloudFormation template for CodePipeline